AhmetCemalO/labcamsac/README.md

-# This repository is lab's version of Joao Couto's labcams repository (available at https://bitbucket.org/jpcouto/labcams)
+# This repository is the lab's version of Joao Couto's labcams repository (available at https://bitbucket.org/jpcouto/labcams)

 It's currently under work.